Bhat-Gurunandan/ajeeb-goa/markdown/05_chapter-5.md

 according to which the Goan Christians had to be accorded the same privileges as the Portuguese whites.
 By 1705, Goa had almost 2500 natives as the priests and the majority among them were Brahmins.
-As a result, Goan history witnessed three revolts − Matheus de Crasto in the 17th century, the Pinto conspiracy in the 18th century, and the unrest stirred up by Padre Alvares in the 19th century.
+As a result, Goan history witnessed three revolts − Matheus de Castro in the 17th century, the Pinto conspiracy in the 18th century, and the unrest stirred up by Padre Alvares in the 19th century.
 All these revolts were led by Christian Brahmins.
 None of them included the